ovh/ovhai-cheat-sheet/README.md

 ## Tests

-The cheat sheet must fit on a A4 page.
+The cheat sheet must fit on a A4 page in landscape mode.

 # Related links